thevillagehacker/thevillagehacker/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Bug Hunting
+- 🔭 I’m currently working on Bug Hunting program on hackerone, Bugcrowd and Intigrity.
 - 🌱 I’m currently learning GraphQL Hacking,OSCP
 - 👯 I’m looking to collaborate on Bug Hunting
 - 🤔 I’m looking for help with freelancing